decentespresso/de1app/documentation/de1_app_core_shot_cycle_overview.md

 Desribing what happens during a typical shot can put things into perspective before diving into implementation details.
 Most of what is described below is implemented with a mix of code from previous versions (which may have moved in location and/or been modestly refactored) and new code introduced in early 2021.
 Code that is not implemented in the core, or the response of the GUI to events or calls are indicated by use of *italics.*

 > NB: This represents the process for frame-derived shot profiles.
-This will likely change with FROTH-driven profiles.
+How FROTH-driven profiles will be managed has not yet been determined (2021-03).

 ## Go!

-The shot is started either with a tap of the GHC, or, with machines without a GHC, sending a request to start Espresso from the tablet.
+The shot is started either with a tap of the GHC, or, with machines without a GHC, sending a request to enter Espresso mode from the tablet.

 ## Initialization

 The DE1 update packets indicate a transition from
-Idle to Espresso.
+Idle mode to Espresso mode.
 The change is detected in a BLE message about changes in DE1 state and the internal state is updated correspondingly.

 Several `::de1::state` functions change return values, such as: